omelnyk1/notes/how_to_restore_kms_cryptokey.md

-# How to restore KMS cryptokey
+# How to restore GCP KMS cryptokey

 ## Intro
 Cloud Key Management Service (KMS) allows us to create, import, and manage cryptographic keys and perform cryptographic operations in a single centralized cloud service.